Get insider access

 2. Best Budget Upright Vacuum

-The BISSELL PowerForce Helix is the best budget vacuum with an upright design we've tested.
-This corded upright isn't as compact or maneuverable as the Eureka Mighty Mite, but consider it if you're looking for impressive carpet cleaning performance on the cheap.
-Unusual for a vacuum at this price bracket, its powered floorhead has five levels of surface type adjustment, so you can easily adapt to a wide range of surface types without the vacuum getting stuck.
+The best budget vacuum with an upright design we've tested is the BISSELL PowerForce Helix.
+This corded upright model isn't as compact or maneuverable as the Eureka Mighty Mite, but it's worth considering if you're looking for impressive carpet cleaning performance on the cheap.
+Unusual for a vacuum at this price bracket, its powered floorhead has five levels of surface type adjustment, so you can easily adapt to a wide range of surfaces without the vacuum getting stuck.
 That said, even at its highest level, it can get a little bogged down on really plush shag carpets, and you'll need to crouch to turn the adjustment dial on its floorhead.
-It also has a large dirt compartment that doesn't need frequent emptying.
-If you're looking for an upright with an even larger dustbin, the Dirt Devil Endura Max is a good alternative, albeit with worse overall performance.
+It has a large dirt compartment that doesn't need frequent emptying.
+If you want an upright with an even larger dustbin, the Dirt Devil Endura Max is a good alternative, albeit with worse overall performance.

 Despite the BISSELL's relatively lightweight plastic construction, maneuvering in cluttered areas can still be a hassle due to its bulky body and non-articulating floorhead.
 Thankfully, while the vacuum doesn't have a dedicated handheld configuration, you can still clean hard-to-reach areas with its hose, and it comes with an extension wand to give you a bit of added reach, not to mention a hard-bristle brush and a crevice tool for cleaning tight corners.
 Unfortunately, it doesn't feel very well-built, with a plastic structure that creaks and flexes while in use, though that isn't much of a surprise at this price point.